dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 ## Adding asset checks

-Once you have a representation of your Airflow assets in Dagster, regardless of whether you have begun to migrate individual tasks, you can begin to add asset checks to your Dagster code.
+Once you have peered your Airflow DAGs in Dagster, regardless of migration progress, you can begin to add asset checks to your Dagster code.
 Asset checks can be used to validate the quality of your data assets, and can provide additional observability and value on top of your Airflow DAG even before migration starts.

 For example, we can add an asset check to ensure that the final `customers` CSV output exists and has a non-zero number of rows: